Susquehanna Steam Electric Station

-The Susquehanna Steam Electric Station, a nuclear power station, is on the Susquehanna River in Salem Township, Luzerne County, Pennsylvania.
+The Susquehanna Steam Electric Station is a nuclear power plant in Pennsylvania.
+Susquehanna is capable of generating enough power to provide more than two million homes with electricity.
+Susquehanna also supplies energy to an adjacent data center campus.
+It is located near the Susquehanna River in Salem Township, Luzerne County, Pennsylvania.

 Operations

+Susquehanna Station Nuclear, a division of Talen Energy, serves as 90% owner and operator of the 2.5-gigawatt Susquehanna Steam Electric Station.
 PPL operated the plant until June 2015 when Talen Energy was formed from PPL's competitive supply business.
-The plant has two General Electric boiling water reactors within a Mark II containment building on a site of 1075 acre, with 1,130 employees working on site and another 180 employees in Allentown, Pennsylvania.
+The plant has two General Electric boiling water reactors within a Mark II containment building on a site of 1075 acre, with approximately 900 employees working on site and additional support employees in Allentown, Pennsylvania.
 Harrisburg-based Allegheny Electric Cooperative purchased 10% of the plant in 1977.

-Susquehanna produces 63 million kilowatt hours per day.
-It has been in operation since 1983.
+The station has been in operation since 1983.
 The prime builder was Bechtel Power Corporation of Reston, Virginia.
-In November 2009, the Nuclear Regulatory Commission (NRC) extended the operation licenses of the reactors for an additional 20 years.
+In November 2009, the Nuclear Regulatory Commission (NRC) extended the operation licenses of the reactors for an additional 20 years and the station has received additional license extensions since then with Unit 1 licensed through 2042 and Unit 2 through 2044.

+Data center

+Cumulus Data, a subsidiary of Talen Energy, developed a data center campus directly connected to the Susquehanna plant.
+On January 17, 2023, it completed the phase 1 construction.
+On March 4, 2024, it was sold to Amazon Web Services for 650 million dollars.
+As part of the transaction, the Susquehanna station will provide power to the data center campus.